tylertitsworth/5th-age-srd/Classes/Necromancer.md

 #### Adventurer Feat

-You gain temporary hit points equal to 1d6 + your level + Charisma modifier when you use Cackling Soliloquist, double your Charisma modifier at 5th level, and triple it at 8th level.
+You gain temporary hit points equal to 1d6 + your level + Charisma modifier when you use Cackling Soliloquist, double your Charisma modifier at champion tier, and triple it at epic tier.

 #### Champion Feat